MatthewStridiron/UDP-Chat-App/README.md

 # UDP-Chat-App

-<b> Data Structures on Client and Server Side </b>
+#Data Structures on Client and Server Side

-Client_table - dictionary that stores all information about the clients.
-Key name is the clientName.
+<b> Client_table </b> - dictionary that stores all information about the clients.
+Key name is the
+clientName.
 Value is a tuple.
 The client table is used on the client side to send private messages.
 It will know whether clients are active without going to the server for that information.
 Unless the client is unable to private message another user, however, any updated table information should come from the server.
 Example: client_table[clientName] = (clientName, clientIP, client_port, "Yes")

-clientName_table - set that stores all of the clientNames.
-This structure exists to make indexing the dictionary become O(1) time.
+<b> clientName_table </b> - set that stores all of the clientNames.
+This structure exists to make
+indexing the dictionary become O(1) time.

-group_chats - dictionary that stores all information about the clients in group chats.
-Key name is the groupName.
+<b> group_chats </b> - dictionary that stores all information about the clients in group chats.
+Key
+name is the groupName.
 Value is a set of tuples.
 Example: group_chats[groupName] = set((client1, clientIP, client1_port), (client2, clientIP,
 client2_port))

-#Additional Data Structures on Client Side
+<b> Additional Data Structures on Client Side </b>

-#Buffered_private_messages# - structure that stores all of the private messages sent to a
+<b> Buffered_private_messages <b> - structure that stores all of the private messages sent to a
 client while it is in group chat mode.
-As soon as the client leaves the group chat mode, the structure will print out all of the buffered messages and empty out. userGroup - a string that identifies whether a user is in a group.
-If it is not in a group, the string remains “”.
+As soon as the client leaves the group chat mode, the structure will print out all of the buffered messages and empty out.

+<b> userGroup </b> - a string that identifies whether a user is in a group.
+If it is not in a group, the
+string remains “”.
 This string is particularly useful because the user can only execute certain commands while in group/non-group chat modes.
-Its value serves as a limiter to what commands the user can type within the clientMode function. usersPrivateMessaged - a dictionary that stores all of the private message sessions that a client has with other users.
+Its value serves as a limiter to what commands the user can type within the clientMode function.

+<b> usersPrivateMessaged </b> - a dictionary that stores all of the private message sessions that a
+client has with other users.
 The key is a clientName, and the value is a true/false statement.
 You use this structure in the “send” command of clientMode.
 Initially, the value for a given clientName is set to false, but if it hears back from the receiving end, it is set to true.
 When the